John Lynch (serial killer): Confession and execution

 In mid-April Matthew Ashe of the Sheriff's Office in Sydney travelled to Berrima to supervise the execution of Lynch and Patrick Kleighran (or Clearahan), who had been convicted on a separate murder charge.
 As the gallows was fitted to hang only one person, it was planned to hang the criminals one after the other, one hour apart.

 After his apprehension and throughout his trial Lynch had maintained his innocence and had “expressed a determination of not making a public confession of his crimes”.
 However, on the day before he was to hang, the prisoner made a full confession to Rev. Summers, who had been attending him, and afterwards "freely confessed" to the Police Magistrate George Bowen.
 Extensive details of his confession were published after his execution.
 Even though Bowen had already located human remains on the farm, after Lynch had confessed he was taken to Mulligan's farm on the evening previous to his execution, where he confirmed the spot where he had buried the remains of Mulligan and his family.

-John Lynch was executed by hanging on the temporary gallows at the back of the new gaol at Berrima on Friday morning, 22 April 1842.
+John Lynch was executed by hanging on the temporary gallows at the back of the new Berrima Gaol on Friday morning, 22 April 1842.
 Lynch's demeanour on the scaffold was described as one who "betrayed not the least fear of death".
 It was noted that, though his lips moved, "it seemed more from mechanical agency than from any inward feeling of repentance and contrition for his previous dreadful life".

 Aftermath

 The bodies of the Frasers, father and son, were found in the vicinity of Cordeaux's Flat near Berrima, as described in the murderer's confession.
 William Fraser and his son William were buried on 4 May 1842 in the All Saints Anglican churchyard at Sutton Forest.
 Also buried there, on the same day, were those remains that could be retrieved of John Mulligan, Bridget Macnamara and her two children, Mary and John.

 The Berrima Police Magistrate, George Bowen, proceeded to the Razorback locality to search for the remains of Ireland and the Aboriginal boy, but initially no trace could be found.
 It was presumed “the native dogs must have got at them”.
-However, a further search was made and bones were found on 10 May 1842, described in the Register of Coroners’ Inquests and Magisterial Inquiries as “Bones of a white man and Abor[iginal] Black… supposed to be the Bones of Mr. Cowper’s Dray Man & Black Boy – murdered by Lynch al[ias] Dunleavy at Razorback!”.
+However, a further search was made and bones were found on 10 May 1842, described in the Register of Coroners’ Inquests and Magisterial Inquiries as “Bones of a white man and Abor[iginal] Black… supposed to be the Bones of Mr. Cowper’s Dray Man & Black Boy – murdered by Lynch al[ias] Dunleavy at Razorback!”

 In 2019 the Berrima District Historical and Family History Society installed a plaque in the graveyard of All Saints Anglican church at Sutton Forest to mark the graves of six of the local victims of John Lynch (Thomas Smith, John and Bridget Mulligan, Bridget's two children John and Mary, and Kearns Landregan).
 The plaque was unveiled on 8 September 2019.